 OCSO report: Former Okaloosa County deputy Dwayne Vasiloff “blatantly” failed to assist the Florida Department of Children and Families in child abuse investigations at Kenwood.

-Okaloosa’s school district isn't the only county agency caught up in the investigation of reported child abuse at Kenwood Elementary School.
+The Okaloosa County School District isn't the only county agency caught up in the investigation of reported child abuse at Kenwood Elementary School.

 The issue came to light, a Sheriff’s Office news release said, after an OCSO investigator initiated a criminal investigation in May at Kenwood in response to allegations of child abuse against pre-K special education teacher Marlynn Stillions.

-DCF had opened an investigation of its own May 18, according to an agency spokeswoman.
+The DCF had opened an investigation of its own May 18, according to an agency spokeswoman.